enonic/old-xp-doc/doc/admin/contribute.rst

 We would greatly appreciate help with translating our Admin Console to more languages.
 Here is a guide on how to contribute:

-First, you need to checkout the project from GitHub: git@github.com:enonic/xp.git
+First, you need to checkout the project from GitHub.
+The project is here: https://github.com/enonic/xp , and the project URL is: ``git@github.com:enonic/xp.git``

 The original English language files are these: